harshsri2208/Real-Time-Categorical-Tweet-Analyzer/README.md

 # Description

+There is a great spectrum of sentiments that can be associated with tweets from different domains.<br>
+This project bridges the gap between the spectrum of emotions and sentiments across tweets from various domains and at different points of time.<br>
+It provides real time sentiment analysis on categorical tweets and also providing the appropriate sentiments for new data.<br>
-This project focuses on extracting sentiments from tweets on twitter to identify the kind of emotion/sentiment associated with a particular person, thing, topic, idea, etc.
+It focuses on analysing real time tweets data from twitter based on a keyword and extracting sentiments from tweets on twitter to identify the kind of emotion/sentiment associated with a particular person, thing, topic, idea, etc.<br>
+The fetched tweets are used to train a NLP model which in turn produces appropriate sentiment score on any new tweet based on the real time data.
+The user knows the sentiment associated with that tweet before tweeting

 # Installation